Type and hit ENTER

 My favourite thing?

 The colour.
-Which is interesting because I’m old enough to remember complaining about women’s outdoor gear only being available in purple.
+Which is interesting because I can remember complaining about women’s outdoor gear only being available in purple.

 Lightweight but still waterproof

-It’s easy to forget, when you’re talking about zip pockets (two), colour and style (female flattering) that a waterproof jacket’s main job is to keep the rain out.
+It’s easy to forget, when you’re talking about features, colour and style that a waterproof jacket’s job is to keep the rain out.

-With a hydrostatic head of 28,000mm, it’s clear from the specs (Goretex 75 Denier fabric and impressively taped seams) that Montane have got the waterproofing right with the Spirit jacket.
+With a hydrostatic head of 28,000mm, it’s clear from the specs (Goretex 75 Denier fabric and impressively taped seams) that Montane have got the waterproofing right here.

-This jacket proved to be waterproof when I chucked a bottle of water over my head (our recent lack of rain has so far stopped usual testing).
+This jacket proved to be waterproof when I chucked a bottle of water over my head.
 The three-point adjustable hood, cinching hem and YKK AQUAGUARD front and pocket zips give me confidence that this jacket is going to be able to keep even Dartmoor rain at bay.
 I’ll keep you posted.

 And you get all of this for a weight of just 320g and the pack size of a 2-litre water bottle.